Atari Falcon custom chips decap initiative

 He reminded me again that this might take years and that he cannot commit himself at all or to make any kind of promises whatsoever but when it comes to it, his work would be for free.
 All the money would be spent on the process of acquiring the die pictures.

 So that got me thinking.
 BEST sells those ICs for $45 per piece, so perhaps this is a good opportunity to purchase them before they run out of stock.
-So that would solve the chipset availability problem (no need to desolder them from a Falcon). ijor has good contacts at a reliable (and somewhat cheap-ish) lab in China and most importantly, I’m in the mood to really do it!
+So that would solve the chipset availability problem (no need to desolder them from a Falcon).
+Then there’s the reliable (and somewhat cheap-ish) lab in Taiwan which has experinece with similar jobs.
+And most importantly, I’m in the mood to really do it!
 And so I did.
-I purchased all three ICs (Videl, Combel, SDMA) from BEST and shipped them to ijor.
-Then he shipped the Videl (for starters…) to the lab.
+I purchased all three ICs (Videl, Combel, SDMA) from BEST and shipped the Videl (for starters…) to the lab.

 And in March 2025 we got …